 - High professional standards: Stephanie arrived early and got the room and supplies organized.
 She varied her teaching methods to accommodate varied learning preferences.
 She remained attentive to each student throughout the 4-hour class.
 She paid attention to the time and made sure to cover the important learning points before the class ended.

-While it’s possible to separate out each of these seven characteristics, it’s also true that they are so highly related to one another that implementing one of them often implements some or all of the others.
-Some of Stephanie’s strategies supported more than one characteristic at a time.
-Encouraging questions supports both open communication and respect for individuals, and shows high professional standards too.
+While it’s possible to separate out each of these seven characteristics, it’s also true that they are highly related to one another.
+Implementing one of them often implements some or all of the others, just as some of Stephanie’s strategies supported more than one characteristic at a time.
+Encouraging questions, for example, supports open communication and respect for individuals, and shows high professional standards too.

 I learned a lot from Stephanie’s workshop.
 Some of it was about the skills involved in embroidery.
 Some of it was about discovering how the uses of relationship-based, reflective teaching approaches transcends fields of expertise and content type.
-Some of it was about what it’s like being a participant in a relationship-based, reflective learning context.
+Some of what I learned was about what it’s like being a participant in a relationship-based, reflective learning context.

 A Personal Process for Theory Building, Joelen Killion & Guy R. Todnem, 1991